dghalfor/Archipelago.VRising/README.md

 * ~~DiscoverResearch needs to work like unlockProgression and remove the result~~
 * ~~Refinement Station progress being blocked, there is some nuance here of refinement being locked/unlocked in station or even hidden in station.~~
 * ~~UnlockedVBlood likely should stay separate if possible, that would let players actually see what they've killed in the vblood menu~~
+* ~~Add dictionary between the nicely formatted names and the Tech_collection entity names~~
+* ~~ Make the progression buffers saved and written by startresearch/stopresearch actually connected to the archipelago's progression, not just variables in code~~

 ## Ideas

 * Implement Armipotent's original concept as "Killsanity", killing creatures sends checks